neurobagel/documentation/docs/infrastructure.md

 ??? note "Finer permission control is also possible"

-    For simplicity's sake, here we give `"ALL"` permission to the user.
+    For simplicity's sake, here we give `"ALL"` permission to the new database user.
     The Stardog API provide more fine grained permission control.
     See [the official API documentation](https://stardog-union.github.io/http-docs/#tag/Permissions/operation/addUserPermission).